Trigger Warning: This novel and review discuss the following: abuse, death.

 I couldn’t help but get emotional at the end of this book.
 Each stage of accomplishment in Harry and Snowman’s journey connected with me- I’ve always ridden the long shot horses in the barn, and I know what it feels like to have that moment when everything clicks, and your horse becomes a true partner.
 I hadn’t heard of Harry de Leyer or Snowman before, but like many others I gained a deep respect and fascination for the pair after reading about them.
 And I’ll admit it, I cried at the end of this book in a few spots, so I suggest that if you read this book, you’ll want some tissues handy.

-TL/DR: The Eighty Dollar Champion by Elizabeth Letts is a memoir about Henry de Leyer and his eighty-dollar saved-from-slaughter champion show jumper, Snowman.
+TL/DR: The Eighty Dollar Champion by Elizabeth Letts is a memoir about Harry de Leyer and his eighty-dollar saved-from-slaughter champion show jumper, Snowman.

 Read it?
 Yes, especially for equestrian fanatics.